jimmyjamesarnold/annoPipeline/README.txt

     # define a list of genes you would like annotated
     geneList = ['CDK2', 'FGFR1', 'SLC6A4']

-    # annoPipeline will execute full annotation pipeline.
-Will save annotations as Excel.
+    # annoPipeline will execute full annotation pipeline (see individual functions below).
     df = annoPipeline(geneList) # returns pandas df with annotations for gene and bibliographic info.